theborakompanioni/azure-docs.de-de/articles/security/azure-security-mvp.md

 <properties
-   pageTitle="Azure-Sicherheits-MVP-Programm | Microsoft Azure"
-   description="Der Artikel enthält eine Übersicht über den Beitragsbereich zur Azure-Sicherheit im MVP-Programm." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure Security MVP Program | Microsoft Azure" description="The article provides an overview of the Azure Security contribution area in the MVP Program." services="security" documentationCenter="na" authors="TomShinder"